Fernande Glyn: Career in Australia

-In August 1958 Glyn and Unicomb, who had married in the first few weeks of their tenure in the UK, returned to Australia and in mid-1959 both were appearing in Melbourne as part of J. C. Williamson's Shakespeare Company in a production of The Merchant of Venice.
-Glyn was noted by the Melbourne Age's theatre critic as a 'seductive Jessica'.
-Glyn next played Regan in King Lear, delivering a performance the Sydney Morning Herald's critic described as 'firm and confident but unsuccessful in suggesting depths of character behind all the superficial hatefulness'.
+In 1958, Glyn returned to Australia and in mid-1959 was appearing with Unicomb as part of J. C. Williamson's Shakespeare Company in a Melbourne production of The Merchant of Venice.
+Glyn was noted by the The Age's theatre critic as a 'seductive Jessica'.
+Glyn next played Regan in King Lear, delivering a performance The Sydney Morning Herald's critic described as 'firm and confident but unsuccessful in suggesting depths of character behind all the superficial hatefulness'.

 The following year, Glyn and Unicomb were appearing in a regular radio comedy, Mr. and Mrs., part of a feature known as Omnibus on Sydney radio station 2GB.
-This series, described as 'a sophisticated domestic comedy', was written by James Carhartt.
+The series, described as 'a sophisticated domestic comedy', was written by James Carhartt.

 In June 1961 Glyn appeared in an Australian television drama for the first time, in the role of Bessie in The Sergeant from Burralee.
 She appeared in an episode of Whiplash soon afterwards.
-In November of the same year she appeared alongside Barry Creyton in an adaptation of the novel East Lynne at the Neutral Bay Music Hall.
-In late 1962 both Glyn and Unicomb were reported to be appearing alongside David Hutcheson and Martine Messager in another J. C. Williamson production, a play adapted from Marcel Achard's L'Idiote, called A Shot in the Dark.
+In November of the same year, she appeared alongside Barry Creyton in an adaptation of the novel East Lynne at the Neutral Bay Music Hall.

+In late 1962, both Glyn and Unicomb had lead roles together, alongside David Hutcheson and Martine Messager in another J. C. Williamson’s production, a play adapted from Marcel Achard's L'Idiote, called A Shot in the Dark, a French comedy which ran for nearly four months in Sydney and Melbourne.

 In late 1964 Glyn and Unicomb were again cast together in a satire produced by John Faassen, How the West Was Lost, which was written by, and starred, Glyn's former co-star Barry Creyton.
 1964 also saw Glyn act alongside Tony Ward, who would later be her Hunter co-star, as well as her aunt Neva Carr Glyn, in Rape of the Belt, a television play for the ABC.

 In early 1965, Glyn became a 'weather girl' for ATN7, working two nights a week in the role.
 During this time she and Unicomb were guest stars together on The Mavis Bramston Show.
-In June she also appeared in a play written and directed by Bob Herbert, Campari Rocks.
+In June, she also appeared in a play written and directed by Bob Herbert, Campari Rocks.

 Her next play, The Deadly Game, was an adaptation by James Yaffe of Friedrich Dürrenmatt's novel and subsequent play A Dangerous Game.
 It ran at the Independent Theatre, North Sydney in January and February 1966.
 A television play followed, Marcel Pagnol's Topaze, in which Glyn played Suzy.
 Critic Harry Robinson praised Glyn, writing that 'her quirky lips and eyes' reflected 'the dry humour of the play most accurately'.

 In 1966 she also appeared in an Adelaide production of Noël Coward's Private Lives.